Voilett-Roze/asus/Custom-domains-with-dnsmasq.md

     * **To save and quit editor** quit typing with `ESC` and write `:wq` and hit `ENTER`

 ## Last steps
-1. Reboot rooter with `reboot` command in ssh or through web interface.
+1. Reboot router with `reboot` command in ssh or through web interface.
 (Rebooting is not strictly necessary; restarting the `dnsmasq` service is sufficient: `service restart_dnsmasq`)
 2. Go to `Administration -> System` and disable `Enable SSH` config option

 # More